outfoxx/sunday/sunday-swift/docs/index.md

 !!! tip

-    While you can use Sunday (Swift) to write REST clients manually Sunday is most useful when generating clietns from API definitions.
+    While you can use Sunday (Swift) to write REST clients manually Sunday is most useful when generating clietns from API definitions using the Sunday Generator.

     [Learn about Swift Generator](../generator/index.md)